0xB4DC0FF33/ShittyMod/README.md

 ## How to Use it

-Download and install forge for minecraft 1.14.4, then place the modfile in the "Mods" folder located in your minecraft folder.
+Firstly, download and install forge for minecraft 1.14.4

+Download the mod in the "Relase" section of this github (that don't even exist right now... so find a way, you can do it, grow up, be a man) then place the modfile in the "Mods" folder located in your minecraft folder.

 This mods is prett much the incarnation of uselessness... but if you really want it, i ain't gonna stop you